bjpogs/projectluzzy/README.md

 ### `yarn install`

-to install all packages to run the project >w<
+to install all packages to run the project // >.< //

 ### `yarn start`